-Ok, still on holiday mode, never mind, we’ll have a red one, it will go nice with the mains.
+Ok, still in holiday mode, never mind, we’ll have a red one, it will go nicely with the mains.

 Poke, poke, oh!
 A snail!
 Aha!
 That’s the idea.
 Skip the shell digging part and have them in the butter.
 Why not after all, though I do enjoy the shell digging and sucking the butter out of that said shell (call me old fashioned).
 Anyway, having stabbed one of the beasts, I obviously eat it (whoops, must’ve caught the rubber band that kept the snails together.
 Sneaky things they are).

 Let’s have another (they do have to be kept in place, have another).

 Third one, I give up.
 I claim victory to have tried a third one.
 One of the friends gave up after two.
 1 point for me, nought for the friend.
 Though salad friend gets 10 points because hers was fantastic (we had a taste and were jealous).

 Forgot about the red wine: Mercurey, really nice wine.
 A slow drinking one that will go really well with the mains.